Course Outline

 Database Operations

-• Understanding SQL syntax, functions, and operators for efficient data management
+• SQL syntax, functions, and operators relevant to public sector databases

-• Exploring constraints to maintain data consistency
+• Exploring constraints to ensure data integrity for government use

 Database Server Administration

-• Load balancing and replication strategies to enhance performance and reliability
+• Load balancing and replication strategies to enhance performance and reliability in government systems

 High Performance Tuning